Information on HPV in women

-Potential side effects of the HPV vaccine in women
+Common side effects of the HPV vaccine in women

 Like with all vaccinations, some people will experience side effects after getting it.
 Common side effects include:

-- Redness, swelling or ache where you had the injection
+Redness, swelling or ache near the injection

-Some less than one in 10 people will experience:
+Less than one in 10 people will experience: